vlampietti/edx_analysis/README.md

 sudo pip install virtualenv
 ```

 3. Next, you will need to **download** this master file onto your computer.
-Do this by clicking on the green **'Clone or download'** button above and then hitting **'Download ZIP'**.
+Do this by clicking on the green **'Clone or download'** button at the top of the page and then hitting **'Download ZIP'**.

-4. You should be able to locate the edx_analysis-master folder in your recent downloads.
+4. You should be able to locate the **edx_analysis-master** folder in your recent downloads.
 I recommend moving the folder to your desktop for ease of access.
 Once you have moved the folder onto your desktop, you can move into the folder by opening your terminal window and typing the following command:

 ```
 cd Desktop/edx_analysis-master